ninabarzh/broomstick/content/posts/zero-day-threat-modelling.md

 Runtime application self‑protection (RASP) bakes defences into the application itself, monitoring behaviour and blocking the suspicious without waiting for external instructions.

-In cloud environments, cloud‑native techniques—such as scanning infrastructure‑as‑code, adopting immutable infrastructure, and enforcing policies automatically—offer ways to make entire deployment patterns more resistant to the unexpected.
+In cloud environments, cloud‑native techniques, such as scanning infrastructure‑as‑code, adopting immutable infrastructure, and enforcing policies automatically, offer ways to make entire deployment patterns more resistant to the unexpected.

 ## TL;DR: Surviving the unknown

-Zero-day vulnerabilities are the software flaws nobody knows about—until they are exploited.
+Zero-day vulnerabilities are the software flaws nobody knows about, until they are exploited.
 Vendors have not patched them, defenders have not planned for them, and yet attackers are more than happy to take advantage.
 Traditional threat modelling, which leans on known vulnerabilities, is about as useful here as a map of last year’s train delays.

 Instead, zero-day threat modelling requires a behaviour‑centric approach: look for weak points in architecture, watch for deviations from normal behaviour, and reduce the number of doors attackers can try.
 Established frameworks such as STRIDE and PASTA can be adapted for this by focusing on trust boundaries, data flows, and hypothetical exploitation paths rather than known exploits.

 Key strategies include adopting an “assume breach” mindset, tightening your attack surface, and integrating threat intelligence into daily operations.
-Embedding this thinking into the secure development lifecycle—and coupling it with zero trust principles—helps reduce the impact of a zero‑day even if prevention fails.
+Embedding this thinking into the secure development lifecycle, and coupling it with zero trust principles, helps reduce the impact of a zero‑day even if prevention fails.

 The challenges are significant: unknown unknowns, false positives, and ever‑evolving attacker techniques, not to mention the fragility of supply chains.
 Emerging tools such as AI‑driven anomaly detection, runtime application self‑protection, and cloud‑native security patterns are promising, but they are no substitute for disciplined, continuous threat modelling.